 To advance the End of the Institute, provide opportunities for professional development and networking.

-This branch provides members with an opportunity to network with colleagues.
-Students in any study program that meets the qualifications for potential registration in AIA, and other potential members will recognize the importance of the agrology profession.
-The branch works to increase the availability of professional development opportunities for Agrologists, and to further the ends of the AIA including ensuring that qualified and practicing agrology are registered and that Institute members are sought out by the media.
+This branch provides members and potential members with an opportunity to learn more about the profession of agrology while networking with colleagues.
+Student engagement is central to the branch; students and instructors are encouraged to attend and participate in meetings and events.
+The branch works to increase the availability of professional development opportunities for Agrologists, and to further the ends of the AIA which includes ensuring that qualified and practicing Agrologists are registered and that Institute members are sought out by clients and the media.